 The off grid living is a life-changing experience.
 You will need to be mentally and emotionally tough.
 You will also need to be physically prepared, in a good health and shape.
 You will be doing much more physical work than you’re maybe used to.
 Building, designing, crafting, growing crops, hunting, installing, digging, working – it’s a day long activity that requires being fit, ready and full of energy.
 Make sure you are ready for whatever physical or psychological obstacles are ahead.

 So there you have it, the most complete list that hopefully answers some of the off grid questions.
 Living off grid is a work, but it really pays off, spiritually, psychologically and physically.
 I do understand that no list can 100% exhaustive, so feel free to continue your research.
-We have additional information on off-grid living on our website.
+We have additional information on off-grid living on our website, such as a list of off-grid communities around the world that you can join.
 If you have more tips and ideas regarding the preparation for off grid living, please leave them in the comments below.